How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 If you want to stop some of these tricksters, FLAG them!

-If we all are diligent and flag these tricksters, we will be improving the quality of the Hubs on HP, and possibly our own income levels from HP.
+If we all are diligent and flag these tricksters, we will be improving the quality of the articles on our writers site, and possibly our own income levels from our site.

 Google and webspam